Longest Increasing Subsequence [Solution]

 It’s important to note that there exists a more efficient algorithm for solving

-the LIS problem with a time complexity of O(n log n
+the LIS problem with a time complexity of O(n log n) using dynamic programming

 and binary search (see below).